Q: Where is the Tax Office Located?

 Q: What if I didn't receive a tax bill?

-A: A bill is generated and mailed for payment each year.
-You are responsible for payment even if you do not receive the bill.
-You may view or print a copy of your tax statement at www.jcto.org/paytaxes
+A: You may view or print a copy of your tax statement at www.jcto.org/paytaxes

 Q: What if I sold the property and still receive a tax bill?